Kawser420/Advanced-TypeScript-Mastery-Projects/README.md

 1. Fork the repository.
 2. Create a topic branch for your change.
 3. Add tests for any new behavior.
-4. Ensure linting and typechecks pass.
+4. Ensure linting and type checks pass.
 5. Open a pull request describing your change.

 For small portfolio edits (formatting, README improvements), a direct PR is fine.